Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 ![img-01](img/img-01.png)

 - "Approximately 25% of the finishers ..."
-  - There is uncertainty in the precise figure, as it can be as low as 14% and not approximately 25%.
-    - I was loathed to even put "circa 25%" but did so to indicate uncertainty and nuance.
   - Ambiguity - Does "25% of finishers" refer to the WSW competitors, or just the UKWA competitors?
     - The original draft explicitly defined the "finishers"  and to which rules it applied.